PLAYER PROGRESSION FROM BOREHAM WOOD

 Kyle Vassell, who grew up in nearby Mill Hill, was with the Wood youth system from Under 12s, before being signed by Norwich City.
 The forward failed to gain a scholarship while with the Canaries, and returned to Boreham Wood.

 After another successful spell at Meadow Park, he was snapped up by Brentford and spent several years in the Bees academy, before dropping back into the non-league game.

 After prolific spell at Bishop’s Stortford, where he netted 16 times in just 17 appearances, Peterborough came calling.
-Kyle has since signed for Blackpool and has become a key member of their forward line.
+Kyle has since signed for Blackpool and Rotherham and became a key member of their forward lines.

 Inih Effiong has had three separate spells at Boreham Wood, having started in the club’s famous PASE Academy.
-Now at Woking, following trials with a number of Football League sides, the forward remains intent on breaking into the higher divisions.
+Now at Dover Athletic, following a spell in the SPL with Ross County, the forward remains intent on breaking into the higher divisions.

 Simeon Akinola came through the Boreham Wood PASE academy, and made his first team debut in January 2011.
 Following spells with Harrow Borough and Braintree Town, he was snapped up by Barnet in 2017 and he made his Football League debut against Plymouth Argyle just a day later.

 2016/17 PASE academy captain Ben Goodliffe was signed by Wolves in the summer of 2017, following a successful trial.
 Ben made National League appearances under Luke Garrard, before his move to Wolves and became the latest academy success story.
 Ben went on to captain the now Premier League side’s youth team, before earning himself a chance at first team football, with a loan spell at Dagenham & Redbridge.
 The centre-back has become a regular feature in the National League side’s first team.